How to Adjust the Emissivity Setting of an Infrared Temperature Sensor

 For non-reflective non-metals and painted surfaces, the emissivity is usually about 0.95.
 This is the default emissivity setting of all Calex sensors.
 However some materials have a different emissivity, and to fine-tune the accuracy of the measurement, the sensor’s emissivity setting should be adjusted to match.

-The emissivity setting is adjusted in different ways on different types of sensor:
+For Calex sensors, the emissivity setting is adjusted in different ways depending on the model:

 The emissivity setting on PyroMini CB models is adjustable via 2 rotary switches in the electronics module.
 For example, for an emissivity setting of 0.95, set the switches to “9” and “5”.